Vitaliy-Dob/leet-code/README.md

 # 739. Daily Temperatures
 Given a list of daily temperatures T, return a list such that, for each day in the input, tells you how many days you would have to wait until a warmer temperature.
 If there is no future day for which this is possible, put 0 instead.
 For example, given the list of temperatures T = [73, 74, 75, 71, 69, 72, 76, 73], your output should be [1, 1, 4, 2, 1, 1, 0, 0].
+# 406. Queue Reconstruction by Height
+Suppose you have a random list of people standing in a queue.
+Each person is described by a pair of integers (h, k), where h is the height of the person and k is the number of people in front of this person who have a height greater than or equal to h.
+Write an algorithm to reconstruct the queue.